peteryzhang6/The-Law-of-One/Social Memory Complex/Orion.md

 11.21: The Orion group passes on information concerning the Law of One with the orientation of service to self.
 The information can become technical just as some in the Confederation, in attempts to aid this planet in service to others, have provided what you would call technical information.
 The technology provided by this group is in the form of various means of control or manipulation of others to serve the self.

 11.22: However, very positively, as you would call this distortion, oriented so-called scientists have received information intended to unlock peaceful means of progress which redounded unto the last echoes of potential destruction due to further reception of other scientists of a negative orientation/distortion.

+16.13: Approximately four five thousand (45,000) years ago an attempt was made.
+It was not successful.
+Approximately two six oh oh, two thousand six hundred (3,600), years ago the group sent an entity of social memory complex to this planetary sphere.
+This effort met with some success but was in the space/time continuum lessened in impact.
+Since approximately two three oh oh, two thousand three hundred (3,300), years ago in your measurement this group has constantly been working upon the harvest just as the Confederation.
+- This entity sent by Orion is named by your peoples, [[Yahweh]].

+16.17: The purpose of the Orion group, as mentioned before, is conquest and enslavement.
+This is done by finding and establishing an elite and causing others to serve the elite through various devices such as the laws you mention and others given by this entity.

+16.57: The Orion group uses daydreams of hostile or other negative vibratory natures to feed back or strengthen these thought-forms.
+- also 16.55, 16.56
 # Crusader
 11.16: The crusaders move in their chariots to conquer planetary mind/body/spirit social complexes before they reach the stage of achieving social memory.